 What is SEER and HSPF?

-SEER is an efficiency guideline for air conditioners, and the higher the number, the more efficient it is.
+SEER is an efficiency scale for air conditioners, and the bigger the number, the more efficient it is.
 The difference between 23.5 and 26 is not great however, and the efficiency varies depending on the model.
 On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
 It tells you how efficient the equipment is at heating.
-You can tell from these examples that as far as energy effiency goes, air conditioners are mostly equal, if not a little better depending on the system you choose.
+You can tell from these examples that as far as energy effiency goes, air conditioners are mostly equal, if not superior depending on the system you choose.
 The largest difference between the two is that heat pumps can also heat your home while an AC cannot.

 Does climate matter for heat pumps?